 It’s important to note that a landlord cannot evict a tenant without following the correct process, and issuing the correct eviction notice.

 When it comes to eviction, a landlord must follow the prescribed process to evict their tenant.
-This process begins with the issuing of either a Section 8 or Section 21 eviction notice.
+This process begins with issuing either a Section 8 or Section 21 eviction notice.
 Issuing an incorrect notice will result in the process halting at the very start.
 For reference, the correct notices to use are:

 Section 8 notice – used when a tenant has broken the terms of their tenancy

-Section 21 notice – used either at the end of a fixed term tenancy, or to end a rolling tenancy
+Section 21 notice – used either at the end of a fixed-term tenancy or to end a rolling tenancy

 While issuing an eviction notice is the first step towards evicting a tenant, it’s by no means the last.
 And issuing the notice also doesn’t mean the tenant is guaranteed to be evicted.